 - be treated fairly and with respect; - learn in an environment free of discrimination, harassment or bullying; - pursue their educational goals in a safe, secure and supportive environment; - expect that their privacy is respected, and their personal information will be kept confidential.

-Any student who breaches the Student Code of Conduct faces the penalties outlined in the Non-Academic Grievance Policy and Procedure which can be accessed on the website at: http://www.sitcm.edu.au/he-courses/he-policiesforms/
+Any student who breaches the Student Code of Conduct faces the penalties outlined in the Non-Academic Grievance Policy and Procedure which, like all other relevant policies, is available on the SITCM website.

 ADMISSION AND ENROLMENT